 When you pay your monthly tuition, there is also a small amount that goes toward the cost of music.
 So when a student needs new music, the bill is already being covered by that tuition fee.
 Based on experience, the fee that is assessed is an average cost of what students pay each year in both method books and sheet music.

-I will also provide a notebook for lesson plans.
+I will provide a notebook for lesson plans, if desired.
+The studio communications will go through My Music Staff.

 Those playing the harp will have a tuning key that comes with the instrument.
 You will only need a tuner to add to it, which you may either buy a unit or an app for your apple or android.